SamFrier/VagrantUpEnterprise/readme.txt

 - shared: the shared folder that will be loaded onto the master VM
     - shared/modules: Puppet modules that will be copied into the master's Puppet directory

-IMPORTANT THINGS TO NOTE:
-- This repository currently doesn't contain the tar files needed to install the software as these are too large to upload, but these will be added before submitting
+To automatically set up the virtual machines and install all modules, simply type "vagrant up" in the top-level directory of this repo.
+Before doing this, however, please ensure the following:
+- You have the Ubuntu disk image present in your computer's C:/Users/[user]/.vagrant.d/boxes directory
+- All of the installers are copied into their respective folders (see below).

+NOTE: the "files" directories for each module don't currently contain the required installers due to GitHub's file size limitations.
+Before running "vagrant up", please copy the following files into each module's "files" directory:
+- bamboo: atlassian-bamboo-5.13.2.tar.gz
+- java: java.tar.gz
+- jira: jira.bin
+- maven: maven.tar.gz
+- mysql: mysql-server_5.7.15-1ubuntu14.04_amd64.deb-bundle.tar
+- nexus: nexus-3.0.2-02-unix.tar.gz

+Other things to note:
-- The MySQL database(s) created do not have any root password set
+- The MySQL databases created do not have any root password set

-NB: find out the versions of Vagrant and VirtualBox on Aaron's computer!
-Also work out how to put the chad-thompson/ubuntu files in the right place on Aaron's machine